Poultry Housing

 For timber hen houses we also offer and recommend investing in a run off your hen house.

 Wire and timber panel make up a secure enclosure that can either be open at the top or fully enclosed.
 This offers your hens a safe and secure area to be outside their hen house that they can access when they wish to stretch their wings, scratch and enjoy some sunshine.
-Best of all it offers you peace of mind your girls are safe from dogs and other predators that can decimate your flock instantly.
+Best of all it offers you peace of mind your girls are safe from dogs and other predators that can instantly decimate your flock (usually when you are not home!)

 A Clean Chook House is Important for Healthy Layers